UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/2-Integrations/README.md

 ## Summary
 Well done!
 You've now built a basic chatbot that uses three user interfaces!

-Next you should go to [Lab 3: Enhancing Your Chatbot with Advanced Watson Assistant Features](../3-Advanced) to further build out and enhance your chatbot by using more _**Watson Assistant**_ functionality.
+Next you should go to [Lab 3: Understanding User Sentiment - Integrating Watson Natural Language Understanding](../3-Sentiment) to further build out and enhance your chatbot by using more _**Watson Assistant**_ functionality.